Next – Project

 On Friday 4 July 2025 the project is presented for the first time by Edwina Green and Leila Gurruwiwi (Agency Projects) at the Incinerator x MADA Talk Series: Art & Play.
 The conversation focusses on the concept and scope of the commission within the framework of The Playground Project Melbourne.

-In September 2025, the artwork is installed at Incinerator Gallery as the final new public art commission for The Playground Project Melbourne, where it remains on display for Summer 2025/26.
+In September 2025, the artwork is installed at Incinerator Gallery as the fourth and final new site-specific public art commission for The Playground Project Melbourne, where it remains on display until May 2026.

-In May 2026, spearheading MVCC’s annual Reconciliation Week, the sculpture is relocated permanently along the Maribyrnong River in Aberfeldie on Wurundjeri Woi-wurrung Country.
+Spearheading MVCC’s annual Reconciliation Week on 28 May 2026, the sculpture is relocated to its permanent home along the Maribyrnong River in Aberfeldie on Wurundjeri Woi-wurrung Country.

 Edwina Green, babanh-u laangi-yuyuk-a (Mother of Pearl), concrete and stainless steel, 2025 (details).
 Incinerator Gallery (install view).
 Photo: Timothy Burgess.
 Courtesy Incinerator Gallery MVCC.